benjaminlread/benjaminlread/teaching/teaching.md

 What should you call me?
 I suggest currently enrolled undergraduate students call me "Professor Read."
 All others, including graduate students and everyone who is not a student, should feel free to call me "Ben."

+## Future teaching

+I will be on sabbatical in the 2023-2024 academic year, working on a book.
+I will resume teaching in Fall 2024.

 ## Current course
 + Poli 161, <u>The Rise of China</u>, Spring 2023 [[syllabus](Politics 161 - 2023sp - Syllabus.pdf)]